kvvloten/samba_integrations/authentication/openvpn_privacyidea/README.md

 Assumptions:
 - A X509 (server-) certificate and a key file suitable for openvpn are available
 - A X509 ca.crt file is available
-- Samba-AD has a (nested-) group 'PERMISSION-GROUP' that contains users with permission to use OpenVPN
+- Samba-AD has a (nested-) group `PERMISSION-GROUP` that contains users with permission to use OpenVPN

 ### Setup steps